jonaspaulkarlsson/sk-1-octave/README.md

 The tuning of the instrument is controlled by a variable capacitor, which controls the frequency of the LC clock oscillator.
 The idea is to replace the inverter in the original oscillator with a CMOS inverter IC, add a clock divider to drop the frequency by four (down two octaves) and a multiplexer to select either the original or the divided frequency.

+PCB area around the micro processor and LC oscillator circuit:
 ![SK-1 PCB](./pics/sk-1%20PCB.jpg)

+Original oscillator input signal:
 ![OSI pin signal](./pics/osi.jpg)

+Original oscillator output signal:
 ![OSO pin signal](./pics/oso.jpg)

 ## Circuit design
+The schematic and PCB was designed in KiCad.

+The schematic below shows the circuit:
 ![Octave switch schematic](./pics/schematic.png)

+The oscillator core consists of the existing inductcor and capacitors from the original circuit, but now connected to one part of U1, a 4069 hex CMOS inverter.
+The signal from the oscillator is divided by four by two stages from U2, a dual D flip-flop.
+Lastly, one of the original or divided down signals are selected by one channel of U3, a quad mux.
+The select input of the mux is connected to a switch that selects either the original frequency when the switch is closed, or the divided down frequency when the switch is open.

+The R2, R3, R4 and C1 network scales the output to roughly the same voltage range as the original clock signal.
+This is probably not necessary but the circuit was included just to be safe.
+In the end, C1 was excluded.

+The PCH is shown in the picture below:
 ![Octave switch PCB](./pics/octave%20switch%20PCB.png)

+All connections are made to test points around the edges for easy soldering.

 ## Installation